Measurement is the difference in actionable insights and vague generalities

 Whole number scales are used by many organizations to measure organizational maturity.
 It can provide a simple means of evaluation and faster implementation.
 At V3 we believe that whole number scales do not provide the needed granularity to measure and manage your cyber risk journey.
 Having the ability to effectively communicate your risk posture is critical to our ability to remain credible with our stakeholders.
 The all or nothing approach that is employed by whole number scales dilutes the visibility and can misrepresents organizational risk.

-An organization has implemented MFA on all administrative staff members but has not documented the solution as required to satisfy the next level of maturity.
+EXAMPLE: An organization has implemented MFA on all administrative staff members but has not documented the solution as required to satisfy the next level of maturity.
 Do we score them with a Level 1 since there is no documentation?
 Level 1 does not accurately represent the implementation of MFA; however, without the documentation needed to satisfy Level 2 requirements, you are left misrepresented and communication with management may misrepresent the true risk profile of the organization.

 Get started

-If you want to get a free consultation without any obligations, fill in the form below and we'll get in touch with you.
+If you want to get a free consultation without any obligations, don't hesitate to get in touch with us below.